syncfusion-content/javascript-docs/js/SplitButton/Easy-customization.md

 Icons inside the **Split Button** is added easily using **prefixIcon and suffixIcon** property.
 Location of the icon in **Split Button** is a necessary thing.
 You can customize the location of Icon easily using the following mentioned options.

-**Split Button** control also supports the build-in icon libraries.
+**Split Button** control also supports the Built-in icon libraries.
 The **ej.widgets.core.min** CSS contains definitions for important icons that are used in **Split Buttons**.
-You can use these build-in icons by mentioning the icon class name as value in **prefixIcon** and **suffixIcon** property.
+You can use these Built-in icons by mentioning the icon class name as value in **prefixIcon** and **suffixIcon** property.
 You can use any font icons that is defined in **ej.widgets.core.min** CSS.
 It avoids the complexity in specifying icon using sprite image and CSS.

-For example the following build-in CSS class are used to display the font icons that is used by media player.
+For example the following Built-in CSS class are used to display the font icons that is used by media player.

 * e-mediaback
 * e-mediaforward